avi-thakur-0812/avi-thakur-0812/README.md

 - 📫 How to reach me **thakuravi2093@gmail.com**

-- ⚡ Fun fact **I can learn new skills, frameworks and technologies at a beginner l**
+- ⚡ Fun fact **I can learn new skills, frameworks and technologies at a beginner level in a day or two!**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->